topdop80234/github-workflow-example/README.md

 # Applanga Github Workflow Integration Example

-This repository showcases a full cycle [github workflow setup](https://github.com/applanga/setup-applanga-cli) integration with the [Applanga Localization Platform](https://www.applanga.com).
+The example [repository](https://github.com/applanga/github-workflow-example) showcases a full cycle [github workflow setup](https://github.com/applanga/setup-applanga-cli) integration with the [Applanga Localization Platform](https://www.applanga.com).

 The benefit of using github workflows is that you can automate your localization process without the need to share any repository credentials with your localization provider.